lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 --- middle

-# Changes in -07
+# Changes in -08

 Interop-affecting changes:

-* Fixed the ASN.1 module for the pk-CompositeSignature and sa-CompositeSignature to indicate no ASN.1 wrapping is used.
-This simply clarifies the intended encoding but could be an interop-affecting change for implementations that built encoders / decoders from the ASN.1 and ended up with a non-intended encoding.
+* Aligned the hash function used for the RSA component to the RSA key size (Thanks Dan!)

 Editorial changes:

-* Added back MLDSA65-RSA3072-PKCS15-SHA512 which was missing from table 3, table 6 and the test vectors.
-* Fixed a few problems with the test vectors (incorrect private keys).
-* Fixed a number of editorial issues.
+* .

 # Introduction {#sec-intro}